-DevWin – which stands for “Development with Integrity” – was launched to help international NGO’s that operate in high-risk environments to better navigate fraud and corruption risks, including how to better identify and prevent them and how to comply with their funder’s compliance and reporting requirements, without putting their funding relationships at risk.
+DevWin – which stands for “Development with Integrity” – is an IACRC initiative to help international NGO’s better navigate fraud and corruption risks and comply with their funder’s compliance and reporting requirements.

 - How to identify fraud risks in standard audits and how to conduct special fraud audits.

-In addition to training, DevWin can provide highly qualified and experienced consultants to conduct the following at cost-effective rates:
+In addition to training, DevWin can provide highly qualified and experienced consultants to provide the following services at cost-effective rates:

-- Fraud risk assessments, including the adequacy of compliance programs and procurement systems (where most serious fraud risks occurs); an important step not only to reduce fraud risks but also to build trust and strong relationship with funders, even if fraud problems arise.
+- Fraud risk assessments of the adequacy of compliance programs and procurement systems (where most serious fraud risks occurs); an important step to reduce fraud risks and to build trust with funders

 - Fraud audits, if fraud is suspected or alleged, but not substantiated.

 All DevWin consultants have worked in the international aid and development community, and include experienced fraud investigators, Inspector General personnel, forensic auditors and fraud prevention specialists.